 The MHI program consists of 10 required courses (eight are core courses, including the practicum course, and two are electives).
 The Practicum is the four month or 420 hour professional experience component of the MHI Program.
 (Part time students can spread the professional experience component over two terms if desired.)

 Full time students take three courses per term.
 Part time students take one course per term, but are reminded that the degree requirements must be completed within four years of entering the program.
-Students who would like to increase their course load must change status (see Grad forms) from part-time to full-time.
+Students who would like to increase their course load must change status (see Grad Studies Change of enrolment status form) from part-time to full-time.

 The MHI courses can be offered fully online or in a blended format with online content and on campus seminars.